skypanther/robovision/README.rst

 * Retroreflective target identification, contour finding, and geometry finding functions
 * Image resizing, equalization, brightness and contrast adjustments, and more
 * A preprocessor class, which enables you to set up a pipeline of functions that will be applied in series to an image.
+* Overlay arrows, text, borders, or crosshairs on images

 The autocalibrate script is a camera calibration utility, which uses the OpenCV chessboard technique to determine lens parameters to be used for dewarping operations.
+If you prefer, there's a manual_lens_calibration.py script that lets you adjust the various lens parameters until the image is visually correct.

 Installation / Usage
 --------------------